lordofhyphens/cuda-cuckoo/README.md

 The reason for all this is that, at least with hemi::array, the structs themselves aren't portable across the device and host.
 Instead hemi::array exposes pointers to allow for migrating data to/from the host.

+The usage itself is pretty straightforward.
+Insert with `insert_hash(key,value)`.
+Retrieve with `retrieve_hash(key, value)`.
+Both values need to resolve to an unsigned integer that fits into 32 bits, as the pair form a 64-bit integer.

 ##Gotchas:

 If you're using hemi::array for the values, you have to set up the host memory area (particularly the hash functions and table space) before creating a CuckooTable.
 This is because hemi::array determines which is the "active" copy (host or device) when one of the ptr() functions are called.
 To work around this, you would need to force a copy-back and then call devicePtr() to ensure everything is sync'd.